Read This First

 Prompt 1: The term “normative” appears to be confusing to many due to its diverse usage in unrelated domains.
 Please comment on this.

-The central claim is this: The term “normative” indeed can be confusing because it has distinct meanings across different contexts and disciplines, leading to potential misunderstandings when used in general conversation.
+In plain terms: The term “normative” indeed can be confusing because it has distinct meanings across different contexts and disciplines, leading to potential misunderstandings when used in general conversation.

 One honest test after reading is whether the reader can use normative to sort a live borderline case or answer a serious objection about “Normative”.
 A good argument should separate the premise under dispute from the conclusion that depends on it.
 That keeps the page tied to what the topic clarifies and what it asks the reader to hold apart rather than leaving it as a detached summary.